After spreading false claims, Michigan Republican wants to register, fine fact-checkers: ‘You better be right’

 “My legislation will put Fact Checkers on notice: don’t be wrong, don’t be sloppy, and you better be right,” Maddock wrote in a Facebook post announcing his proposal last week.

 Maddock’s bill, the Fact Checker Registration Act, was introduced Tuesday and would require fact-checkers to register with the state and insure themselves with $1 million fidelity bonds.
-Any fact-checker that failed to register with the state could face a $1,000 per day fine.
+Any fact-checker who did not register with the state could face a $1,000 per day fine.
 The proposed legislation would also allow anyone to sue a fact-checker over “any wrongful conduct that is a violation of the laws of this state.”

 Critics argued that the bill would violate the Constitution’s protections for free speech.
 “This is an affront to the First Amendment,” state Sen. Jeremy Moss, a Democrat, told the Detroit News.